oliverdunk/NertsPlus/README.md

 ## Usage

+1. Install the latest version of the .NET framework.
 1. Install NERTS!
 Online.
 1. If running on macOS, install [Mono 4.6.2](https://download.mono-project.com/archive/4.6.2/) which is known to work with the latest version of NERTS!
 Online.
 1. Run `python3 patch.py` to patch the Nerts executable and build NertsPlus.